seanmcilroy29/devex-and-commsuccess/README.md

    * The TSC is the leadership of the project.
 This committee's primary role is to set the overall direction of the project, ensure the project community has the needed resources and infrastructure to succeed, resolve any issues within the project community, and provide project updates to the TAC (if the project has a TAC).
 * **TOC - Technical Oversight Committee**
    * See TAC definition.
 Projects usually will have either a TOC or TAC.
+* **DRI - Direct Responsible Individual**
+   * The person who is responsible and ultimately accountable for the success of a particular project, initiative, product, etc.

 ## Tooling